sipbs-compbiol/template_bioinformatics_project/README.md

 These files can - and should - be modified for your own project.
 For example, **this `README.md` file is a landing page for the project, explaining what it is, why it exists, and how to use it.** Your project repository should replace this `README.md` file with information that performs the same task _for your project_.

-The same applies to the subdirectories under this _project root_ folder
+The same applies to `README.md` files in the subdirectories under this _project root_ folder

 ### Cloning the repository/template to your machine

 There are several ways to get this template onto your machine, so you can use it.
-You should use the one that suits the way you work
+You should use the method that suits the way you work

 1. The easiest method is to download this template as a `.zip` file and uncompress it on your computer.
 Using this approach, you do not need to use `git` (which can be intimidating)
     - > _If you do not use `git` to manage your project files, you will not benefit from the advantages it gives in terms of version control and replicability._